credativ/plutono/docs/sources/basics/glossary.md

   <tr>
     <td style="vertical-align: top">Export/Import dashboard</td>
     <td>
-      Grafana includes the ability to export your dashboards to a file containing JSON.
-Community members sometimes share their created dashboards on the <a href="https://grafana.com/grafana/dashboards">Grafana Dashboards page</a>.
+      Plutono includes the ability to export your dashboards to a file containing JSON.
+Community members sometimes share their created dashboards on the <a href="https://grafana.com/grafana/dashboards">Plutono Dashboards page</a>.
 Dashboards previously exported or found on this site may be imported by other users.
     </td>
   </tr>
   <tr>